 Newcastle upon Tyne sits on an ancient site of human occupation.
 So it’s hardly surprising that offerings to Roman gods can be found among its archaeology.
-I spotted these altars in the Great North Museum at Hancock and decided to delve further into two of the Roman gods of Pons Aelius.
+In 2018, I spotted these altars in the Great North Museum at Hancock.
+I’m fascinated by the way Roman gods show up in Britain, so I decided to delve further into two of the Roman gods of Pons Aelius.

-Fun fact: Pons Aelius was the only bridge outside of Rome named after an Emperor (Digging Deeper, 2011, p6).
+Fun fact: Pons Aelius was the only bridge outside of Rome named after an Emperor (Heslop 2011: 6).
 Yeah, the Romans got how important Newcastle was, even if the ‘Northern Powerhouse’ has forgotten we exist.

 Dedicated to the river god Neptune, the altar on the left bears his trident symbol.

 Dedicated to the sea god Oceanus, the altar on the right bears an anchor.
 Both altars were dedicated by the Sixth Legion.

 Some think the piers stood on either side of the bridge.
 According to Roman-Britain.co.uk, scholars believe the altars were dropped into the water as part of a dedication ceremony.
 It certainly explains their location in the mud of the river, which helped to preserve them.
 Let’s go and find out more about them.